kwabenasapong/openpldoc/manual/source/mediamanager.rst

 -----

 Clicking on *Songs* in the :ref:`g-media-manager` will display the songs media item.
-The songs media item shows a list of all the songs you have added to the songs database.
+The songs media item shows a list of all the songs in the songs database.

 .. image:: pics/mediamanager_songs.png